Skip to content

 2 — ARMv8-M hardware stack limit (PSPLIM) — “always active” on nRF5340

 Cortex-M33 (ARMv8-M) has a dedicated Process Stack Pointer Limit register (PSPLIM).
 Zephyr programs it per-thread unconditionally — no Kconfig knob controls it.
-When SP drops below the limit, the hardware raises a UsageFault (STKOF) during the next interrupt-entry stacking.
-This happens in silicon, before any software check runs:
+The architecture checks PSPLIM on every SP-modifying operation — function prologues (SUB SP, SP, #N), pushes and exception-entry stacking.
+Whichever of these first tries to put SP below the limit raises a UsageFault with the STKOF bit set; the SP write itself is not performed, so memory below the limit is left intact.
+This all happens in silicon, before any software check runs.

 │